zhouuualexander/RideBook/README.md

 -   view and edit the details of an existing ride

 -   delete a ride
--   see the total distance of all rides below the list of rides\n **This description is from University of Alberta CMPUT 301 COURSE PAGE**
+-   see the total distance of all rides below the list of rides <br/> **This description is from University of Alberta CMPUT 301 COURSE PAGE**

 ## How to run this app